JetForMe/USB-to-RS485/README.md

 * Add 5 V, 3 A buck regulator
 * Add 3.3V linear regulator
 * Add EEPROM
+* Decoupling caps!
 * Connect RESET and PWRSAV
 * Remove voltage selector from FTDI header?
 We can't do 5V IO on it, although I think it’s 5V-tolerant.
 * PCB layout
+* Change schematic PDF generation to happen on push, if possible.

 ## macOS Notes